Kokoko: Plot

 Lisa (Anna Mikhalkova), a dedicated researcher employed at the Kunstkamera, embarks on a journey to St.Petersburg.
 While on her way, she happens to come across Vika (Yana Troyanova), a restaurant hostess from Yekaterinburg.
-Coincidentally, Vika is also making her way to St.Petersburg, albeit with a distinct objective - to immerse herself in the vibrant atmosphere and revel in the city's vibrant offerings purely for pleasure and leisure.
+Coincidentally, Vika is also making her way to St. Petersburg, albeit with a distinct objective - to immerse herself in the vibrant atmosphere and revel in the city's vibrant offerings purely for pleasure and leisure.

 While on the train, unfortunate circumstances befall them as their bags, containing all their valuable documents and money, are stolen.
-Left with no means to navigate through this challenging situation, and Lisa invites Vika to temporarily stay at her house.
+Left with no means to navigate through this challenging situation, Lisa invites Vika to temporarily stay at her house.

 Through Vika’s efforts, the life of a museum worker will turn into a series of endless parties.
 However, as their friendship begins to blossom, unforeseen tensions arise, causing their relationship to transition from camaraderie to a full-blown conflict.

 Within the realms of these two contrasting worlds, two heroines coexist: Lisa, an intellectual who is torn between her indecisiveness and her heightened sensitivity, unable to break free from her past relationship with her ex-husband; and Vika, a vibrant and accessible character who exudes confidence, yet possesses an endearing naivety and innate kindness in certain aspects of her life.

 Due to a web of complicated emotions, circumstances, and actions, Lisa almost becomes a murderer, and Vika ends up behind bars.